 "LANDED (CADASTRAL MAPS) – A PILOT"

-by John Angus
+A report by John Angus

 Following our "Landed (Freeman's Wood)" project, I thought it would be an interesting next step to explore landownership mapping, and so planned a project to commission artists’ cadastral maps.
 The maps would show both current and historical ownership, so would be layered, showing change over time.

-I had learnt enough to know that it not be easy to gather the necessary information to produce such maps, so I proposed to conduct a pilot project, to test out what information is available and how to find it.
+I had learnt enough to know that it would not be easy to gather the information necessary to produce such maps, so I proposed to conduct a pilot project, to test out what information is available and how to find it.
 Funding applications to Arts Council England and the Landscape Research Group were successful, and the idea became “Landed (Cadastral Maps) - a pilot”.

 For our sample plot, I selected a rural east-west slice of North Lancashire, from the sea coast at the remains of Cockersand Abbey, across to the moorlands at the Trough of Bowland.
 It lies between the Ordnance Survey northing lines 52 to 55, and easting 40 to 63.
 This is about 14,000 acres, roughly 12 miles from west to east, 1¾ miles north-south.
+Maps showing the general location of this area are here, and a specific one is here.

 I commissioned two artists to work with me – Layla Curtis and Rebecca Chesney.
 There was no intention to produce any artworks at this stage, simply to research the sources of information which might be available.